juju/docs/src/en/troubleshooting.md

+Title: Juju troubleshooting

 # Troubleshooting the Local Provider

 The local provider uses LXC containers under the hood to provide nodes for you to deploy on.
 Sometimes things go wrong and you need to debug what is happening on your machine.
-This page is a collection of best practices from the communtiy on diagnosing and solving Juju local provider issues.
+This section is a collection of best practices from the communtiy on diagnosing and solving Juju local provider issues.

 ## Bootstrap fails